Advaith-RN/pes_PhysicalDesignExploration/Day1.md

-# Inception of opensource-EDA, Opennlane and Skywater130
+# Inception of Open Source EDA, Openlane and Skywater130